andrewproctor/Intro-to-Base-R/README.md

-# DataCamp Template Course
+# Intro to Base R Course
 <a href=https://www.datacamp.com//teach/repositories/115256665/go target="_blank"><img src="https://s3.amazonaws.com/assets.datacamp.com/img/github/content-engineering-repos/course_button.png" width="150"></a>
 <a href=https://www.datacamp.com//teach/repositories target="_blank"><img src="https://s3.amazonaws.com/assets.datacamp.com/img/github/content-engineering-repos/dashboard_button.png" width="150"></a>

-This an automatically generated <a href=https://www.datacamp.com target="_blank">DataCamp</a> course.
-You can start from these template files to create your own course.

-Changes you make to this GitHub repository are automatically reflected in the linked DataCamp course.
-This means that you can enjoy all the advantages of version control, collaboration, issue handling ... of GitHub.
+This an introduction to programming in the base R environment.
+The interactive portion of the course is being conducted through <a href=https://www.datacamp.com target="_blank">DataCamp</a> course.

-## Workflow
+## Course Contents

-1. Edit the markdown and yml files in this repository.
-You can
+1. Basic Data Objects and Operations
    * Use DataCamp's <a href="https://www.datacamp.com/teach/documentation#tab_teach_editor">Teach Editor</a>
    * Use GitHub's online editor
    * Use <a href=https://git-scm.com/ target="_blank">git</a> locally and push your changes
-2. Check out your build attempts on the <a href=https://www.datacamp.com//teach/repositories target="_blank">Dashboard</a>.
-3. Check out your automatically updated <a href=https://www.datacamp.com/teach/repositories/115256665/go target="_blank">course on DataCamp</a>
+2. Vectors and matrices
+3. Dataframes

-## Getting Started
+## Course Structure and Getting Started

 A DataCamp course consists of two types of files: